wrkzcoin/wrkzcoin/extras/explorer/README.md

 Searching for an address in the header search box jumps straight to the decoder.

+### Searching by payment ID

+The header search box accepts a long payment ID as well as a block height, block hash, transaction hash and address.
+Since a long payment ID is 64 hex characters and so is a transaction hash and a block hash, the search tries them in that order and falls back to the payment ID, which names a set of transactions rather than one.

+A payment ID with results routes to `#/paymentid/<hex>`, listing every transaction that carries it.

+This needs the daemon in explorer mode (`--daemon-mode explorer`), because it reads a database index.
+A node reused heavily enough to exceed the node's cap returns a truncated list, and the page says so rather than quietly showing part of the answer.

+**Short payment IDs cannot be looked up.** They are encrypted against the shared secret between sender and receiver, so the same payment ID is different bytes in every transaction and there is nothing stable to index.
+Searching for one routes to a page that explains this, rather than reporting "not found" — which would wrongly suggest the payment ID had never been used.

 ### Payment ID lengths

 WrkzCoin accepts both payment ID forms, and the tools handle each: